fredrikopenpayments/docs/docs/aspsp.md

 sidebar_label: How to use the ASPSP API
 ---

-This API is used to retreive information about supported Account Servicing Payment Service Providers (ASPSP) that Open Payments Platform currently support.
-You will also get information about the specific ASPSP that will be used to call the other APIs.
+This API is used to retreive information about supported ASPSPs.
+Parts of the ASPSP information can be used to call the other APIs.

+## Flows of usage

+A typical flow in the system may be like this:
+1. the user is presented a list of supported countries
+2. the user select a country
+3. the system retrieves a list of banks for that country
+4. the user selects its bank
+5. the system moves on to one of the other APIs to get account information or to initiate a payment

 ## Hosts